 This document describes how to audit and monitor your Anthos clusters to determine whether there has been deviation from security best practices and policies that you have attached to them.
 It includes an overview of how and why you audit and monitor policies, and it describes the Google Cloud controls that you use for this task.

 The document is part of a series of blueprints that provide prescriptive guidance for working with Anthos.
+For more information about these blueprints, see Anthos Security Blueprints: Frequently asked questions.

 Your cluster has policies that help protect access to your assets.
 You can enhance security by auditing and monitoring for deviation from these policies.
 Auditing and monitoring give you insights into the current status of your cluster, but they don't prevent any actions that would circumvent your policies.
 To help guard against changes, you also should take steps to enforce policies.